 Figure 1 - Genus and species diversity in mock community samples.
 Each point corresponds to a genus.
 The number of species per genus is indicated on the vertical axis.
 For example, in meat, one genus is represented by 19 species in the mock community (upper point) and 8 genera are represented by a single species.

 The sourdough bread mock community was composed of 27 strains, 26 belonged to Ascomycota phylum while one was a Basidiomycota.
 At the genus level, 7, 5 and three species belonged to Kazachstania, Pichia and Candida spp. respectively, while all others belonged to a distinct genus.
+The choice of these species was based on a review paper on sourdough yeasts (Von Gastrow et al., 2023).

 The cheese mock community contained 25 strains including 19, 5 and one from the Ascomycota, Mucoromycota and Basidiomycota phylum, respectively.
 Six strains belonged to Penicillium, 4 to Mucor and 2 to Clavispora spp. while the others belonged to a distinct genus.
+This choice of fungal species was based on the reviews by Montel et al. 2014 and Irlinger et al., 2015.

 Among the 40 strains composing the fermented meat mock community, 36 and 4 belonged to the Ascomycota and Basidiomycota phylum, respectively.
-Nineteen, 4, 4, 3 and 2 strains were affiliated to Penicillium, Yarrowia, Cladosporium, Aspergillus and Candida, respectively.
+Nineteen, 4, 3, 2, 2 and 2 strains were affiliated to Penicillium, Yarrowia, Cladosporium, Aspergillus, Rhododotorula and Candida, respectively.
 All others belonged to a distinct genus.
+This choice was based on litterature data on fermented meats (Coton et al., 2021; Franciosa et al., 2021; Berni, 2014 and Selgas and Garcia, 2014).

 For the wine mock community, it contained 60 strains belonging to Ascomycota (45 strains) and Basidiomycota (15 strains).
 Six strains were affiliated to Hanseniaspora, 6 to Pichia, 5 to Candida, 4 to Rhodotorula, 3 to Papiliotrema and 2 to Clavispora, Cystobasidium, Metschnikowia and Meyerozyma.
 All others belonged to a distinct genus.
+The selection was made from a review of papers investigating grape and wine microbiota (Setati et al., 2012; Rossouw and Bauer, 2016; Jolly et al., 2003; Setati et al., 2015; Bokulich et al., 2013 and Garofalo et al., 2016).

 Twenty-seven of the 118 strains were common to at least 2 different mock communities (Bread, Cheese, Meat, Wine).
 One, i.e. Torulaspora delbrueckii, was present in all mocks.